hollodotme/hollo.me/contents/php/ExperimentalAsyncPhpVolume2.md

 **Note:** You should not a use a persistent socket connection to php-fpm here, since you'll receive notices like this once in a while:
 `PHP Notice:  fwrite(): send of 399 bytes failed with errno=11 Resource temporarily unavailable ...`.
-And a persistent connection will also cause the php-fpm pool to spawn only one child worker, instead of as much as needed.
+And a persistent connection will also cause the php-fpm pool to spawn only one child worker, instead of as much as needed / configured.

 ---